 In 1988 a tour to the remote community of Lajamanu brought together the creative skills of Tim Newth - a visual artist and Sarah Calver - a dancer.
 When David McMicken stepped off the plane from Melbourne at Darwin airport in 1991 he was overwhelmed by the sense of having arrived ‘home’ and he was soon working in collaboration with Tim and Sarah.
 Now with the addition of a new voice, the journey toward a uniquely Northern Territorian performing arts company continued.

-David was the Community Dance Officer at Brown’s Mart Community Arts and naturally with Darwin’s cultural makeup, many dance projects and collaborations with local cultural groups followed.
+In 1992 David took on the role of Community Dance Officer at Brown’s Mart Community Arts and naturally with Darwin’s cultural makeup, many dance projects and collaborations with local cultural groups followed.
 In 1993 the community dance program was renamed to Tracks Dance Collective (later becoming Tracks Dance Company).
 In 1997 Tracks ventured on a trip exploring Northern Territory culture and found themselves covered in ‘Sweat, Dust and Romance’.
 Here was an extraordinary dance performance drawing together professional and community dancers in a show of skill, wit and diversity that celebrated what it was to be local.
 The rest of the country sat up and took notice as this Tracks' performance - 4WD Sweat Dust and Romance - bush-bashed its way from the local community onto the Australian cultural map.
 The company’s reputation was established.
 In 1998 the company was moved from Brown’s Mart Community Arts and in 1999 we incorporated under the name Tracks Inc.

 Adopting a new language for speaking about ‘dance’ led to Ignite, the first Tracks mainstream youth performance in 2002, performed on a shopping centre rooftop carpark.
 A cast of emerging dancers, representing many different cultural backgrounds, explored life as they experienced it from living in two or more cultures.